September 19, 2023

 This is a No Smoking Day – absolutely no tobacco products allowed all day!

 Groups with all children present will start to go through security and board the flight.
 The entire group must clear security together.
 Everyone must sit in assigned seats.
-Each child will receive a DTF special pillow & blanket and other Air Canada fun stuff aboard.
+Each child will receive a DTFE special pillow & blanket and other Air Canada fun stuff aboard.

 Flight departure – Once all of the children, volunteers, media & special guests are on board and seated, the plane departs.